Is Kimchi Keto Friendly? Learn How To Fit Within Your Carb Limits And Satisfy Your Korean Food Craving All In One Blow

 - Low blood sugar

 That is why, people with certain health conditions should avoid the keto diet.
-So, if you suffer from eating disorders, pancreatitis or kidney disease, or if you are dependent on insulin level, pregnant or breastfeeding, you should not incorporate keto diet into your nutritional plan.
+So, if you suffer from eating disorders, pancreatitis or kidney disease, or if you are dependent on insulin, pregnant or breastfeeding, you should not incorporate keto diet into your nutritional plan.

 For those who are into South Korean culture and cuisine, kimchi is touted as an inseparable symbol of Korea.
 And really, it is impossible to imagine a life in South Korea without kimchi.
 So, what exactly is it, and is kimchi keto?